rufig/spf/docs/readme.en.md

 -------------

 See the `/docs` directory.
 The majority of the documentation is in Russian for now.
-If you need an English version, contact us, maybe the translation will be done.
+If you need an English version, contact us, the translation will be done.

 1. [SPF specifics](intro.en.html)